Half Japanese: Band history

 In 1993, the band was brought to greater exposure when they opened for Nirvana's 1993 In Utero tour on dates in the US East Coast.
 Kurt Cobain would later wear a Half Japanese T-shirt when he died.
 The band's history and influence are chronicled in the 1993 documentary Half Japanese: The Band That Would Be King by Jeff Feuerzeig.
 In 1997, the band signed with the Alternative Tentacles label and released the album Bone Head.
 The same year, they self-released the album Heaven Sent on the label of drummer Gilles-Vincent Reider.
 In 2001, they released their second album on Alternative Tentacles, Hello.

 The band was chosen by Jeff Mangum of Neutral Milk Hotel to perform at the All Tomorrow's Parties festival that he curated in March 2012 in Minehead.
 In September 2014, the band released the album Overjoyed on Joyful Noise Recordings, their first in 13 years, which was followed by the limited edition Bingo Ringo EP the following year.
 The band subsequently moved to Fire Records released the albums Hear the Lions Roar in 2017, Why Not? in 2018, Invincible in 2019 and Crazy Hearts in 2020.
 In 2021, I Guess I'm Living: The Charmed Life Tapes, an alternate recording of their 1988 album Charmed Life containing previously unreleased material was released exclusively on Record Store Day.
 July 2023 saw their twentieth studio album, Jump into Love.

 Mick Hobbs died on January 3, 2025, at the age of 69.
+David Fair died on August 29, 2026 at the age of 74, after a protracted battle with cancer.